equinor/equinor-trading-plotly-dash-template/README.md

 1. Install [pulumi](https://www.pulumi.com/docs/get-started/install/)
 1. Clone this repository or create a new repo based on the template
 1. Run `poetry config virtualenvs.in-project true`
-1. Run `poetry install` in both the top level folder and in the `deploy` folder
+1. Run `poetry install` in both the top level folder AND in the `deploy` folder
 2. Navigate to the `deploy` folder
 3. Set the Github token and owner values as described [here](https://www.pulumi.com/registry/packages/github/installation-configuration/).
-Select the `workflow` scope.
+Select the `workflow` scope when generating the Github token.
 4. Set a unique key vault name:
     ```
     pulumi config set key-vault-name PROJECT_NAME